KillrVideo/killrvideo.github.io/src/site/docs/guides/microservices-tier.md

 Since developers exploring the code locally will be running all the service implementations in process together, it's possible to just do all the messaging using an in-process message bus (for example, in Java using [Guava's EventBus](https://github.com/google/guava/wiki/EventBusExplained)).
-It's also possible, since we're using a Docker container to package and run the Web Tier that an implementation might choose to use some other external piece of infrastructure running in a Docker container.
+Some service implementations choose to use some other external piece of infrastructure running in a Docker container such as Kafka (currently available for the [Python][python] and [Java][java] implementations).
 Again, this is left up to the individual implementation.

 Next, let's take a look at how the microservices tier demonstrates various features of Apache Cassandra and DataStax Enterprise.